StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 3
+someone playing a very low sounding bass flute like instrument.
+In the background you can hear birds chirping.
+This song may be playing during a live performance from a music school. someone playing a very low sounding bass flute like instrument.
+Playing a rhythmic melody with a percussive sound created with the mouth.
+This song may be playing in a live concert.
 [Go to Prompt 1](#prompt1)

 ![Vocals 3 Waveform](iterations1/vocals_3_waveform_spectrogram.png)